(Updated January 9th 2018)

 - Strategies focus on moving towards cost-effective use of healthcare dollars overall in terms of patient experience and quality outcomes.

 - System that coordinates care within the medical system to improve disease management and utilization; and out into the community to address social determinants of health.

 State Innovation Model (SIM) funding and activities will support all accepted previous MiPCT practices across the State, and expand the number of PCMH practices participating in the five SIM regions.

 - Northern Michigan (Northwest Prosperity Region)

-- At least one member of the team will be required to be a licensed Care Manager.
-The following types of professionals will be eligible to serve as a Care Manager:
+- The following types of professionals are eligible to serve as a Care Manager:

 - Registered Nurse

 - Licensed Practical Nurse